Sorvereign/pdf-io/README.md

-# PdfImageExtractor
+# Pdf-IO

-PdfImageExtractor is a TypeScript library that allows you to extract images from PDF files.
+PDF-IO is a TypeScript library that allows you to extract images from PDF files.
 It provides functionalities to parse a PDF, find image objects, and save the images as PNG files.
 The library is built using pdf-lib and pngjs.

 ## Installation

-To use PdfImageExtractor in your project, you can install it via npm:
+To use PDF-IO in your project, you can install it via npm:

-npm install pdf-image-extractor
+npm install pdf-io

 csharp